We use minimal analytics to improve the site. Is that okay?

 Available At: Amazon

-PCTC makes a glass hard screen protector for the Sony A7c.
-This pack comes with three, so you have a few tries to get it right if you’re not good at installing screen protectors.
-If you get it right the first time then you’ll have a few backups which is why this pack is nice.
+ULBTER makes a glass-hard screen protector for the Sony A7c.
+This pack comes with three, so if you’re not good at installing screen protectors, you have a few tries to get it right.
+If you get it right the first time, you’ll have a few backups, which is why this pack is nice.

 4. Body Cases & Rigs